 - Go back to blocking on the channel.

 The “parallel” component runs through this until the

 WorkMsg::Exit has been received, and the main component does this until the

 ResultMsg::Exited has been received.

-The actual “work” is essentially nothing.
-A requests contains a number, and the result will contain that same number.
-And this is all we need since we care about the concurrency aspect of the workflow, not the actual work to be performed.
+The actual “work” is nothing — requests contains a number, and corresponding results contain that same number.
+This is all we need because we care about the concurrency aspect of the workflow, not the actual work being performed.

 The workflow consists of having the main component send two requests for work, followed by a request to exit.
-The test then makes certain assertions with regards to the results received:
+The test makes the following assertions with regards to the results received:

 - They should come in the same order as they were sent, and

 - the exit confirmation should come as last.